Smart Contracts

 }

 You can see the similarities between the structure of the interface and the structure of the smart contract.
 An interface starts with interface keyword followed by the name of the interface which can be used when referring the interface from external contexts.
-Inside the interface declaration, an optional storage block can be declared as well as a list of predicate interfaces.
-These predicate interfaces contain all the public decision variables that the predicates expose.
-We will discuss public decision variables in detail in Chapter 7.1, but for now, you can think of these variables as regular decision variable except that they can be read from an external context.
+Inside the interface declaration, an optional storage block can be declared as well as a list of predicate interfaces, each with its own list of typed parameters.
+The storage block and the predicate signatures of an interface should always match the corresponding storage block and predicate signatures of the deployed contract.
+Otherwise, correct behavior cannot be guaranteed.

-An interface for the contract above looks like this:
+For example, an interface for the counter example looks like this:

 interface Counter {